 There are undoubtedly other examples of historic landmarked sites in DC where the designated site of the landmark is larger than the lot on which a building originally stood.
-However, these two examples serve to bolster our contention that the proper eastern boundary of the site of the Scottish Rite Temple Historic Landmark should be those in the initial, April 2019 recommendation from HPO, which coincide with the eastern border of the 16th St. Historic District map, and not the extent of the temple property at the time of its construction, as stated in the May 2019 HPO report.
-That is, the boundaries of the current landmarked site should include the substantial area to the east of the original temple lot, and any subdivision of this site should be referred to the Mayor's Agent for a formal public hearing, as was conducted for the subdivision of the Babcock-Macomb Historic Landmark.
+However, these two examples serve to bolster our contention that the proper eastern boundary of the site of the Scottish Rite Temple Historic Landmark should be those in the initial, April 2019 recommendation from HPO, which coincide with the eastern border of the 16th St. Historic District map, and not the extent of the Temple property at the time of its construction, as stated in the revised HPO report from May 2019 and as argued by the Applicant for this action.
+That is, the boundaries of the current landmarked site should include the substantial area to the east of the original Temple lot.

-Once construction of the Proposed Project is underway, the opportunity to retain, much less enhance, the temple will be forever lost.
-It is therefore imperative that the Board proceed cautiously, and with due consideration of all the relevant issues in full accord with the Act.
+Once construction of the Proposed Project is underway, the opportunity to retain, much less enhance, the Temple will be forever lost.
+It is therefore imperative that the Mayor's Agent proceed cautiously, and with due consideration of all the relevant issues in full accord with the Act.